Back To Top

 The government has, on the other hand, ruled out reversing its quota hike for 2025, and medical schools have started receiving applicants for early admissions.
 But officials said they are open to revisiting the medical school quota for the 2026 school year if the medical circle proposes a "reasonable alternative."

-Park Dan, leader of the Korean Intern Resident Association, recently said that Lim "does not represent junior doctors who have resigned and medical students on leave of absence," and that he is unwilling to engage in any discussions or negotiations with the KMA chief.
+Park Dan, leader of the Korean Intern Resident Association, recently said that Lim "does not represent junior doctors who have resigned and medical students on leave of absence," and that he was unwilling to engage in any discussions or negotiations with the KMA chief.

 In late August, the GyeongGi-Do Medical Association urged Lim to resign in a statement, stressing that he had "failed to fulfill his responsibilities" as the group's president.